Zap templates

 • Search actions to find specific data from apps, recommended especially to find customers, tickets, projects, and more before creating new items with Zaps

-To add another search or create action to your Zap, click the Add a Step button after setting up your action above, then repeat step 2 and set up the additional action.
-To add a delay action, select the Delay by Zapier app when adding a new action.
+To add another search or create action to your Zap, click the + button where you want to insert the additional step.
+Then repeat step 2 and set up the additional action.

 Note: Most Zap templates don’t need filters, and most filters should be added by users later if required.
 However, including a filter in a Zap template can be useful if your Zap Template is only useful with a filter to remove extraneous data.